bartw/pretty_husky/README.md

 ## Description

-Using Prettier and husky to make your js commits save.
+Using Prettier and husky to make your js commits safe.

 ## Quickstart